Stocks on worst run in 18-months amid global COVID-19 surge

 But it failed to make ground against the Japanese yen - the dollar/yen currency pair traded below the 110 yen per dollar mark at 109.85, leaving the yen 0.2% higher on the day.

-Britain's sterling hit a three-month low against the dollar of $1.3712.
-After health minister Sajid Javid tested positive for COVID-19, Prime Minister Boris Johnson and finance minister Rishi Sunak went into quarantine.
+Britain's sterling hit a three-month low against the dollar at $1.3706 after its health minister Sajid Javid had tested positive for COVID-19.
+That forced Prime Minister Boris Johnson and finance minister Rishi Sunak to quarantine on Sunday. read more

 "Despite rising vaccination rates, a return to pre-corona normality seems questionable," Ulrich Leuchtmann, head of FX and commodity research at Commerzbank, wrote in a research note.